ltex-plus/ltex-plus/pages/settings.md

 When using the language code `"auto"`, LTeX+ will try to detect the language of the document.
 This is not recommended, as only generic languages like `"en"` or `"de"` will be detected and thus no spelling errors might be reported.
 For some generic language codes like `"es"` (Spanish), spelling errors are reported even though the language codes are generic.

+Two annotations may appear in the list below. `(also accepts: "<code>")` marks a LanguageTool alias — an alternative spelling of a canonical entry that resolves to the same checker (for example, `"fr-FR"` is treated as `"fr"`, so the two codes are interchangeable). `(remote-only)` marks a code accepted only when checking against a remote LanguageTool server, hosted or self-hosted via [`ltex.languageToolHttpServerUri`](settings.html#ltexlanguagetoolhttpserveruri), not by the bundled checker.

 *Type:* `string`

 *Possible values:*